monopole/mdrip/README.md

 ```

 ## Tips

-`mdrip` permits [literate programming] via markdown.
+`mdrip` encourages [literate programming] via markdown.

 It lets one run or test code (shell commands) that is otherwise
 embedded in explanatory content (markdown).

-One can use [_here_ documents] to incorporate any programming
+One can use [_here_ documents] to incorporate _any_ programming
 language into tested markdown - as in the [busted Go tutorial]
 discussed above.
 That tutorial could have covered C, C++, Rust, etc.

 Place commands that the reader would want to execute directly
 (with no edits) in [fenced code blocks].

-In contrast, code-style text that is _not_ intended for copy/paste execution,
+In contrast, code-style text that is not intended for copy/paste execution,
 e.g. alternative commands with fake arguments or example output,
 should be in a fenced code block indented via a
 [block quote].
 Block quotes are ignored by `mdrip`.